 Comparison of State and federal systems of registration and of problems arising from the failure to co-ordinate the two systems.
-The way in which traditional forms of trade union activity collide with the common law in the fields of conspiracy and economic torts together with the union movement's claims for privileges or immunities and the extent to which these have been recognized in Australia and overseas.
-The substitution of control and pressure through arbitral administrative and judicial authorities including the consequences of the guasi-monopolistic position given trade unions under Australian arbitration legislation and its consequences.
-Major themes include the inter-relationship between the development of Australian trade union law and the historically entrenched systems of compulsory arbitration, and the role of law in regulating industrial power in the interest of community welfare and individual liberty.
+The way in which traditional forms of trade union activity collide with the common law in the fields of conspiracy and economic forts together with the union movement's claims for privileges or immunities and the extent to which these have been recognized in Australia and overseas.
+The substitution of control and pressure through arbitral administrative and judicial authorities including the consequences of the quasi-monopolistic position given trade unions under Australian arbitration legislation and its consequences.
+Major themes include the interrelationship between the development of Australian trade union law and the historically entrenched systems of compulsory arbitration, and the role of faw in regulating industrial power in the interests of community welfare and individual fiberty.